WalkerMx/AutoCrispy/MANUAL.md

 Autocrispy also searches in these subfolders for Python Scrips and ESRGAN Models.
 For ESRGAN Models, AutoCrispy searches down one level further (So, two directorys down).
 The intent, is to have a folder for ESRGAN, with the scripts inside it, and a folder with your models inside that (and, if you have the portable build provided, that in the folder with the scripts as well.)

+## Special Notes about Python

+AutoCrispy does its best to detect Python installations.
+First, it checks for the portable Python build.
+Next, it will attempt to read PATH to see if Python is installed somewhere on the system, and if so, gets its path.

+Otherwise, AutoCrispy will try to send Python commands directly through the shell (sometimes this works even without PATH set, somehow).
+Be aware, that if Python runs commands via the shell, Output Logging will be Disabled, and you will see the Python Interpreter open in your taskbar, minimized.

 ## Chains

 AutoCripsy supports chaining models together.
 This is agnostic of process and platform; you can chain any of the backends together, with any other backend, and with any script and/or model from ESRGAN.